 I am the father of two wonderful boys and a rescue dog that is as tough as she is sweet.
 I was born in North Miami Beach, Florida in 1966.
-I grew up in Florida and attended elementary and middle school in Florida.
+I grew up in Florida and attended school in Florida.

 I earned my Associate of Arts degree from Broward Community College and a Bachelor of Business Administration with a major in Finance from Florida Atlantic University.
 While there I served as vice-president of the Student Body at the Broward Campuses for two years.
 I received my Juris Doctorate in 1997 from Nova Southeastern University in Davie, Florida.
 During law school I served as the Student Bar president for two years, and was also a member of Moot Court.
 I have lived in the Tampa Bay area since 1998, and my congressman is now also my opponent.

 I am currently a practicing attorney and am self-employed.
 Practice areas include criminal defense in both the State and Federal Courts.
 Prior to striking out on my own, I was an Assistant Public Defender at the Office of the Public Defender in Hillsborough County, (13th Judicial Circuit) and the Public Defender’s Office in Pinellas and Pasco County, (6th Judicial Circuit).
 I have seen many problems of our Judicial System first-hand including the school-to-prison pipeline, unjust sentencing schemes, conflicting laws, the destructive and unjust consequences of the war on drugs, minimum mandatory sentences, and excessive use of force.
 These are just a few of the problems that should be corrected through criminal justice reform.